aflapan/sparseKOS/README.md

 ```

 # Hierarchical Parameters
-Sparse kernel optimal scoring has three parameters: a Gaussian kernel parameter `Sigma`, a ridge parameter `Gamma`, and a sparaity parameter `Lambda`.
+Sparse kernel optimal scoring has three parameters: a Gaussian kernel parameter `Sigma`, a ridge parameter `Gamma`, and a sparsity parameter `Lambda`.
 They have a hierarchical dependency, in that `Sigma` influences `Gamma`, and both influence `Lambda`.
 The ordering is

 Top     `Sigma`